 If you’re up for a fun activity, rent a canoe and paddle out on Moraine Lake.

-If it’s winter, definitely grab some ice skates and go for a carve on the huge frozen body of water.
+If it’s winter, definitely grab some ice skates and go for a carve on the frozen Lake Louise.
 The views from Lake Louise are seriously next level.

 The Icefields Parkway

-Next, hit the Icefields Parkway after enjoying Lake Louise.
+Next, hit the Icefields Parkway after enjoying Lake Louise and Moraine Lake.